On the Robustness of Vision Transformers to Adversarial Examples: Vision Transformers Transferability Study

 Formally, we can define non-targeted transferability as follows: We start with a classifier $C_{i}$ and correctly identified input/label pair $(x,y)$.
 An attack $A_{C_{i}}$ is used to generate an adversarial example $x_{adv}$ with respect to classifier $C_{i}$:

 The adversarial example $x_{adv}$ is then said to \textit{transfer} from classifier to $C_{i}$ to $n-1$ other classifiers if and only if:

-In simple terms, Equation~\ref{eq:main} states that each classifier $C_{j}$ must correctly classify $x$ and must misclassify $x_{adv}$.
+Equation~\ref{eq:main} states that each classifier $C_{j}$ must correctly classify $x$ and must misclassify $x_{adv}$.
 Assuming two classifiers ($n=2$) and a set of $m$ examples that are correctly classified by both, we can define the transferability from $C_{i}$ to $C_{j}$ as follows:

 A high transferability between classifiers indicates that they have a shared vulnerability to the same set of adversarial examples.
 On the other hand, a low transferability may indicate a possible avenue for security.
 This is due to the fact that the same set of adversarial examples are not misclassified by both classifiers.